alternatea1first-netizen/air-quality-analysis-of-indian-cities/README.md

 - Google Colab

 ## Key Findings
-- AQI levels increased from October to mid-November as winter approached
+- AQI levels increased from October to mid-November as winter approached.
 - Cities in the NCR region showed consistently higher pollution levels than other regions.
-- Clear regional clustering of high AQI values
+- Clear regional clustering of high AQI values.
 - Many cities came under poor-hazardous AQI categories.

 ## Limitations
-- Short time range of data
+- Short time range of data.
-- Missing AQI values for certain cities
+- Missing AQI values for certain cities.
-- Limited station coverage in certain regions
+- Limited station coverage in certain regions.

 ## Possible extensions:
-- More data across multiple days and years can be included to extend the lifespan of the data and improve the accuracy of the project
+- More data across multiple days and years can be included to extend the lifespan of the data and improve the accuracy of the project.
 - Machine  learning alghorithms could be deployed to predict AQI levels in the future.
-- Numerous environmental and meteorological data could be added (such as wind speed, temparature, precipitation)
+- Numerous environmental and meteorological data could be added (such as wind speed, temparature, precipitation).